How Much Equity Do You Need to Refinance Your Mortgage?

 Homeowners typically need to be either active-duty service members or honorably discharged veterans to qualify for a VA refinance.
 However, eligible borrowers might be able to refinance no matter how little built-up equity they have.

 The VA also offers a streamlined refinance option (the IRRRL) for current loan holders.
 Plus, eligible borrowers with other types of mortgages might be able to refinance through a VA lender for up to their home’s total appraised value, aka 100% LTV or 0% equity.
+This is done through a VA cash-out refinance.

 USDA Refinances